Fox ESS Battery Review: An Independent Assessment by Solar Choice

 Note: Solar Choice is not affiliated with Fox ESS or any other battery manufacturer.
 Our reviews are independently written using technical documentation and industry analysis.

 Scoring is based on our solar battery scorecard, which is consistently applied to each brand and battery available on the Australian market.
-This scoring reflects Fox ESS’s residential battery systems including the ECS and HV2600 series.
+This scoring reflects Fox ESS’s residential battery systems including the EQ and EP series.

 $ Price: Based on data from Solar Choice’s network of solar installers, the average price for an installed Fox ESS battery is $832 per usable kWh.
 This makes it one of the lowest-cost options available.

-• Company Backing and Trustworthiness (1 out of 5): Fox ESS entered the Australian market around 2021.
-The company has no dedicated Australian office, which limits its support network and long-term service visibility.
+• Company Backing and Trustworthiness (2 out of 5): Fox ESS entered the Australian market around 2021.
+The company has established an office in Victoria with a small local support team.

-• Warranty Offer (2.5 out of 5): Fox ESS batteries come with a throughput warranty of 4.1MWh per usable kWh, a 10-year product warranty, and a minimum capacity rating of 70% at the end of the warranty period.
-While these top line figures compare well the score is impacted by some problematic warranty clauses.
+• Warranty Offer (3.5 out of 5): Fox ESS batteries come with a throughput warranty of 3.7MWh to 4.1MWh per usable kWh, a 10-year product warranty, and a minimum capacity rating of 70% at the end of the warranty period.
+The throughput warranty offered is above average.

-• Customer Reviews (2 out of 5): Based on verified customer reviews, Fox ESS holds an average rating of 3.7 from 3 reviews on Solar Choice’s independent platform.
-This mixed feedback results in a below-average score.
+• Customer Reviews (1 out of 5): Based on verified customer reviews, Fox ESS holds an average rating of 3.17 from 7 reviews on Solar Choice’s independent platform.
+This mixed feedback results in a low score.

 • Functionality (2 out of 5): Fox ESS batteries are IP65 rated for outdoor use and support modular stacking.
-However, they lack AC coupling, built-in fire suppression, and independent module-level balancing, meaning new batteries may be impacted by older ones in an expanded system.
+However, they lack AC coupling without buying an additional hybrid inverter, built-in fire suppression, and independent module-level balancing, meaning new batteries may be impacted by older ones in an expanded system.
 These limitations reduce long-term flexibility and safety features.

 Please note that this score and review reflects our opinion only and we encourage readers to do their own research.